 If you can do your work to recognize the voice of shame in yourself and others, it gives you the ability to stand still and just be when you hear someone tell you how their world is falling apart.
 That ability to just listen is so very important for everyone.

-Have a watch of this animated video where Brené talks about what empathy is.
+Watch this animated video where Brené talks about what empathy actually is.

 Truly, mastering empathy is the greatest gift you can give someone who is suffering with shame.